TheAngryFox/ModelExplorer/README.md

 ## Licence

-The software is provided as a binary executable with the corresponding source code under the Eclipse Public License v2.0, a copy of which can be found in LICENCE.txt.
+The software is provided as a binary executable with the corresponding source code under the Eclipse Public License v2.0, a copy of which can be found in LICENCE.md.